Mental health during the COVID-19 pandemic: Anxiety and depression

-An increase of mental health issues such as depression and anxiety during the COVID-19 pandemic is a commonly held perception worldwide.
-Whilst this is true for several western cultures and societies it does not encompass all of the minorities within these cultures.
-In a study conducted by Giurgescu et al (2022), it was concluded that levels of perceived anxiety and depression had increased for pregnant African American women during the pandemic.
-Further to this, they also concluded that pregnant African American women experienced higher levels of loneliness that increased their levels of perceived anxiety, stress, and depression.
-The higher levels anxiety and depression within this minority can be attributed to several social factors they have had to experience in their lifetime.
-The history of underlying social inequity and oppression may have paved way for a higher mortality and morbidity rate, job loss and food and housing insecurities.
-Although the COVID-19 pandemic has affected rates of mental health amongst most western cultures, the people within these demographics are likely to be impacted by historical, social and biological factors that have led to high levels of depression and anxiety irrespective of COVID-19.
+In the US, a study concluded that levels of perceived anxiety and depression had increased for pregnant African American women during the pandemic.
+They also concluded that pregnant African American women experienced higher levels of loneliness that increased their levels of perceived anxiety, stress, and depression.
+The higher levels of anxiety and depression may be related to a history of underlying social inequity and oppression, influencing rates of mortality and morbidity rate, job loss, and food and housing insecurities.